 Listing on the Malta Stock Exchange

-A Maltese UCITS Scheme, a Maltese Non-UCITS Scheme or an Overseas based Non-UCITS Scheme that has been granted or has applied for a Collective Investment Scheme Licence may apply for admissibility to listing with the Listing Authority (the MFSA is the Listing Authority in terms of the Financial Market Act, 1990).
+A Maltese UCITS Scheme or a Maltese Non-UCITS Scheme that has been granted or has applied for a Collective Investment Scheme Licence may apply for admissibility to listing with the Listing Authority (the MFSA is the Listing Authority in terms of the Financial Market Act, 1990).

 A European UCITS Scheme may also apply for admissibility to listing with the Listing Authority.